nacekoprivec/anomaly-detection/README.md

 2. **Histogram visualization:** It visualizes the quantity of values, from test_value stream.
 It requires the following arguments in the config file:
    * num_of_bins: TODO (example: 50)
    * range: The interval shown on the histogram. (example: [0, 10])

+3. **Status Points Visualization:** Used to visualize processed data e.g. outputs of EMA or Filtering.
+The points are colored white if OK, or according to warning(yellow) or error stages(red).

 ### Anomaly detection
 The component that does the actual anomaly detection.
 It recieves data from a consumer component and sends output to output components.
 The following arguments are general for all conponents: